Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Residual Profit Maximizer Algorithm

-To summarize, GREEDY chooses a random link $l$ from $L$, until $L$ is empty and performs the following: \begin{enumerate} \item For each possible power $p$, it decides what is the RP of adding $l$ with power $p$. \item If the RP is positive for some $p$, $l$ is added to $S$ with $p$ for which the RP is maximum.
+To summarize, RPMA chooses a random link $l$ from $L$, until $L$ is empty and performs the following: \begin{enumerate} \item For each possible power $p$, it decides what is the RP of adding $l$ with power $p$. \item If the RP is positive for some $p$, $l$ is added to $S$ with $p$ for which the RP is maximum.
 If there is no $p$ for which the RP is positive, $l$ is not into $S$. \item After a decision is made for $l$, it is removed from $L$. \end{enumerate} When $L$ is empty, $S$ contains the selected power for the next slot for each mmWave link.

-GREEDY's time complexity is $O(E^{3}\cdot \ \textit{\#power levels})$, where $E$ is the number of mmWave links in the topology.
-We implemented GREEDY with eleven distinct power levels: between 0 to 1 with 0.1 steps.
+RPMA's time complexity is $O(E^{3}\cdot \ \textit{\#power levels})$, where $E$ is the number of mmWave links in the topology.
+We implemented RPMA with eleven distinct power levels: between 0 to 1 with 0.1 steps.
 It's given that a typical dense urban network is expected to have at least a few tens of mmWave links, and that a typical slot length is a few ms \cite{3gpp}.
-GREEDY's time complexity renders it impractical for deployment.
+RPMA's time complexity renders it impractical for deployment.

-While GREEDY is impractical for real-time networks, we use it as follows: Before AARL's training begins, we run GREEDY to collect data on the percentage of dropped packets and the average number of slots required to deliver different traffic demand matrices.
+While RPMA is impractical for real-time networks, we use it as follows: Before AARL's training begins, we run RPMA to collect data on the percentage of dropped packets and the average number of slots required to deliver different traffic demand matrices.
 This information is then used for helping to decide when the training of AARL can be stopped.